-- VirtualMachineError - StackOverflowError (e.g., recursion too deep) - o OutOfMemoryError (e.g., can't create any more objects) - LinkageError - o NoClassDefFoundError (e.g., no class with given name) - ClassFormatError (e.g., class is incompatible)
+- VirtualMachineError - o StackOverflowError (e.g., recursion too deep) - o OutOfMemoryError (e.g., cannot create any more objects) - LinkageError - o NoClassDefFoundError (e.g., no class with a given name) - o ClassFormatError (e.g., class is incompatible)

 The Exception class and its subclasses indicate a "less serious" problem.
 The exceptions are either "checked" or "unchecked" by the compiler.
 "Checked" exceptions are pre-defined types of errors that the JAVA compiler looks for in your code and forces you to deal with them before it will compile your code.
 Generally, your applications will need to deal with these types of Exceptions.